-Apple continues to shake the marketplace with more highly-anticipated iOS privacy-first updates.
+Big news from Apple this week as they begin releasing highly-anticipated iOS 14.5 updates.
 Labeled as a huge win for privacy advocates and consumers, many e-commerce brands and marketers have been bracing for months, fearing significant impacts to ad targeting & conversion.

 Among the loudest of Apple’s opposition, Facebook claims that changes could have an adverse impact on e-commerce sales, noting a study that anticipates a 60% decrease in online ad revenue.

 As spectators to this battle of titans, we are left to wonder, should e-commerce brands expect to see diminished returns on Facebook in 2021?
 Let’s dig into the facts.

 The fundamental arguments are simple; Facebook claims to be an ally of small businesses, while Apple says it’s protecting its consumers’ privacy.

 Facebook’s 10 million advertisers are mostly small businesses (80 percent of small businesses said they relied on social media for marketing in a 2017 study by emarketer), and Facebook says it’s fearful of a tremendous drop in return on advertising spending because the wrong audiences will be catered to due to lack of insight.

 “While it’s difficult to quantify the impact to publishers and developers at this point with so many unknowns, in testing we’ve seen more than a 50% drop in Audience Network publisher revenue when personalization was removed from mobile ad install campaigns,” reads a blog post by Facebook.